muratugureminoglu/linux_notlari/dd_kullanımı.md

 dd if=/dev/sda of=sda.img

-# Klonlanu alınmış diski başka diske açma
+# Klonu alınmış diski başka diske açma

 dd if=sda.img of=/dev/sdb